 Injuries Directly Related to Nursing Home Falls

-If a nursing home fails to provide appropriate care or to take adequate precautions while a resident is under their care, it may be liable for any damages suffered by the resident.
-If your family member has been injured or has died from injuries sustained from one or more falls at a Missouri nursing home, feel free to call our office and let’s chat about your case.
+If an Illinois or Missouri nursing home fails to provide appropriate care or to take adequate precautions while a resident is under their care, it may be liable for any damages suffered by the resident.
+If your family member has been injured or has died from injuries sustained from one or more falls at a nursing home in Missouri or Illinois, feel free to call our office and let’s chat about your case.
 The call is free, confidential and you have no obligation to hire us.

 Studies have shown that 25% of the elderly who suffer a hip fracture will die within six months of the injury.
 At first, there appears to be little connection between hip fractures and subsequent pneumonia.
 However, when one considers that exercise is one of the best methods of preventing pneumonia in elderly, the connection becomes clearer.
 When an elderly person is able to walk, they are getting exercise that causes them to expand their lungs to the fullest.
 After a fall that results in a hip fracture, elderly individuals recover slower and are likely unable to get any exercise as a result of being bedbound.
 Lack of exercise leads to lack of lung expansion which then often leads to pneumonia.
 Sadly, the pneumonia is often fatal.